JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 ^^^^^^^^^^^^^^^^^^^^

 The implementation of this filter consists of four steps: sorting, buddy pair identification, PGE update and observation flagging.
 Observations are grouped into zonal bands and sorted by (a) band index, (b) longitude, (c) latitude, in descending order, (d) pressure (if the :code:`sort_by_pressure` option is on), and (e) datetime.
 Observations are then iterated over, and for each observation a number of nearby observations (lying no further than :code:`search_radius`) are identified as its buddies.
 The size and "diversity" of the list of buddy pairs can be controlled with the :code:`max_total_num_buddies`, :code:`max_num_buddies_from_single_band` and :code:`max_num_buddies_with_same_station_id` options.
 Subsequently, the PGEs of the observations forming each buddy pair are updated.
 Typically, the PGEs are decreased if the signs of the innovations agree and increased if they disagree.
 The magnitude of this change depends on the background error correlation between the two observation locations, the error estimates of the observations and background values, and the prior PGEs of the observations: the PGE change is the larger, the stronger the correlation between the background errors and the narrower the error margins.
 Once all buddy pairs have been processed, observations whose PGEs exceed the specified :code:`rejection_threshold` are flagged.

+In calculation of the background error correlation, for both surface and multi-level fields, a vertical correlation of 1 is assumed.
+For single-level data, the estimate of the background error correlation depends upon the ratio of pressures between each pair of observations.

 History Check Filter
 --------------------